FalkoWiese/uacl_cs/README.md

 - [OfficeConsole](https://gitlab.com/falko.wiese/uacl_cs/tree/master/OfficeConsole)
 - [ServerConsole](https://gitlab.com/falko.wiese/uacl_cs/tree/master/ServerConsole)

+They depend on each other.
 There you can find best practices and idioms for the usage of **UACL**.

 ## Tests!
 You will find some unit tests at: